oils-for-unix/oils/trees/README.md

 Distributed builds, too?
 Multiple workers can pull and publish intermediate values to the same Silo.

+Key ideas:

+- the knot worker pulls tasks and is pointed at source.medo and derived.medo directories.
+- All of this metadata is in git.
+The git repo is sync'd on worker initialization, and continually updated.
+  - TODO: if 2 workers grab the same task, it should be OK.
+One of their git commits will fail?
+- The worker does a lazy 'medo sync'
+- The worker keeps a local cache of the Silo, according to the parts of the Medo it needs
+  - It can give HINTS for differential compression, saying "I have Python-3.10.4, send me delta for Python-3.10.5"
+  - If all metadata is local, it can be even smarter

 (Name: it's geometry like "wedge", and hopefully cuts a "Gordian knot.")

 ## TODO